-4.1.6 Weighting
+3.1.6 Weighting

 The estimation of population characteristics from a sample survey is based on the premise that each sampled unit represents a certain number of units in the population.
 A basic survey weight was attached to each record in the sample to reflect this representation.
-These basic weights were adjusted for non-response for selected metropolitan areas, additional geographical areas and high income strata.
+These basic weights were adjusted for non-response for selected metropolitan areas, additional geographical areas and for high-income strata.
 The additional geographical areas comprise the remaining metropolitan areas and urban and rural areas based on census definitions but do not necessarily correspond exactly.
 For definitions of these terms, refer to the 1996 Census Dictionary, Catalogue no. 92-351-XPE.

 To increase the reliability of the estimates, weights were adjusted to ensure that estimates based on relevant characteristics of the population would respect population totals from sources other than the survey.
-For the ten provinces, there are two sets of totals.
+For the 10 provinces, there are two sets of totals.

-The first set of totals, for age/sex groups, household size and household type at the province level, are based on projections at mid-January 2002 using the 1996 Census of Population (adjusted for net undercoverage).
+The first set of totals, for age/sex groups, household size and household type at the province level, is based on projections at mid-January 2003 using the 1996 Census of Population (adjusted for net undercoverage).
 Controls for 18 age/sex groups are used.
 These are combined with totals for one-person households, two-person households and more than two-person households.
 There are also totals for the number of single-parent families and couples with never-married children.
+Finally, for the 14 selected metropolitan areas, only two age groups were used: number of persons under 18, and number of persons 18 and over.